DIRE STRAITS Continue the Legacy! EXCLUSIVE Interview

 Dire Straits Legacy play in London on January 15th, and the band’s star power has been increased by the addition of no less a talent than Trevor Horn, the ex-Buggle, ex-Yes member super-producer extraordinaire for acts like Simple minds, the Pet Shop Boys and John Legend.
 Horn is playing bass and adding backing vocals, and it’s just one of the many things we touch on in this exclusive interview with Alan!

-Guitarguitar: So, yeah, let’s just jump into it!
-Dire Straits has one of the most beloved back catalogues in all of music.
-Ow did you guys decide on a setlist for this forthcoming show?
+Guitarguitar: Dire Straits has one of the most beloved back catalogues in all of music.
+How did you decide on a setlist for this forthcoming show?

 Alan Clark: Well, it’s pretty easy really, because we just pick all of the hits (laughs), then add one of two other songs that weren’t hits in there.
 There are basically songs there that you can’t leave out, like Walk of Life and lots of stuff.
 But yeah, it’s pretty easy to pick a list that’s gonna take up an hour and a half of stage time.